 "Today a reader, tomorrow a leader." - Margaret Fuller

-In the last 10 years, the United Way of Mid & South Jefferson County as invested $2,456,364 in youth development.
-We recognized the importance of literacy as a foundation for a success life.
+In the last 13 years, the United Way of Mid & South Jefferson County as invested nearly $3,000,000 in youth development.
+We recognized the importance of literacy as a foundation for a successful life.
 Our work in early childhood literacy highlights the informative years leading up to 4th grade.
 Children learn to read through the 3rd grade - then they read to learn.
-Those that are not reading on grade level at the end of their 3rd grade year face additional obstacles to success in the classroom and beyond.
+Those that are not reading at grade level by the end of their 3rd grade year, face additional obstacles to success in the classroom and beyond.

-The United Way of Mid & South Jefferson County has worked to develop a network of supporting programs that help our children find there imagination and the power of a literary mind.
-Communities In Schools works with children and families to overcome obstacles, succeed in the classroom and reach graduation.
+The United Way of Mid & South Jefferson County has worked to develop a network of supporting programs that help our children find their imagination and the power of a literary mind.
+Communities In Schools works with children and families to overcome obstacles, succeed in the classroom, and reach graduation.
 The Salvation Army's Boys & Girls Club offers mentors and afterschool homework support for our youth at Sam Houston Elementary.
-Boys Haven supports young men that are in a difficult place by providing a safe environment in a family like setting and support of their educational goals.
 Our Scouting partners encourage youth to develop to their fullest potential, including educational and literacy goals.
-Our final partner is the YMCA with the Y Reads program that began as a joint partnership with our United Way more than 10 years ago with a goal to help childeren reach on grade level reading by 3rd grade.
-We continue to support these strong programs with history in our community but continue to look for new opportunities to encourage our future leaders.
+Our final partner is the YMCA with the Y Reads program, that began as a joint partnership with our United Way more than 10 years ago, with a goal to help children reach on grade level reading by 3rd grade.
+We continue to support these strong programs with history in our community, but continue to look for new opportunities to encourage our future leaders.

-The United Way of Mid & South Jefferson County recently launched a new program to recognize young readers and encourage those just learning the joy of reading through our Super Reader Program.
-Each grading period, 1st grade students in participating schools are entered into a drawing for a $25 gift (backback with books, puzzles, games or gift cards).
-Students with 5 AR points for the grading period are entered into the drawing.
-At the end of the school year, on each campus, all students that have 20 points will be entered into a drawing for a Kindle Fire that is preloaded with books for the summer months.
-As the newest program supporting literacy Super Readers celebrates the success of students as they discover the worlds between the covers of books and prepare for a life that is richer with culture and filled with opportunites because of the joys of reading.
+In 2019, the United Way of Mid & South Jefferson County launched a new program to recognize young readers and encourage those just learning the joy of reading through our Super Reader Program.
+Each grading period, 1st grade students in participating schools are entered into a drawing for a $25 gift (backpack with books, puzzles, games and other literacy prizes).
+Students with 3 AR points for the grading period are entered into the drawing.
+At the end of the school year, on each campus, all students that have 15 points will be entered into a drawing for a Kindle Fire that is preloaded with books for the summer months.
+As the initial program supporting literacy, Super Readers celebrates the success of students as they discover the worlds between the covers of books and prepare for a life that is richer with culture and filled with opportunities because of the joys of reading.

 For partnership and sponsorship opportunities please contact Priscilla Ochoa at email@example.com or call 409.729.4040